chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Gas-Solid Spouted Cylinder Bed
 ==================================

-It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_  and `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for more detailed information on the concepts and physical meaning of the parameters ind DEM and CFD-DEM.
+It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_  and `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM and CFD-DEM parameters.
-This is a modification of the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_ .
-In this example, we deal with the geometry of a Cylinder.
-The boundary condition and some parameter have been changed accordingly.
+This example is an extension of the `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_ for a cylindrical geometry.
+The boundary condition and some parameters have been changed accordingly.

 ----------------------------------
 Features